StarSword-C/Patel-Khade-Reproduction-2/README.md

 ## 🚀 Usage

 1. **Place the dataset**
-   - Download from Oxford DOI link above.
+   - If not using `download_oxford_dataset.m`, download from Oxford DOI link above.
    - Put `Oxford_Battery_Degradation_Dataset_1.mat` in the repository root.

 2. **Run the analysis**